Deluze/electron-vue-template/README.md

 # Electron Vue Template

-A template that comes with an Electron application bundled with VueJS 3.
+A starter template that's bundled together with **VueJS 3.x**, **Electron 16.x**, **ViteJS** and **Electron Builder** 👌

-## Why?
+## About

 This project got inspired by [electron-vue](https://github.com/SimulatedGREG/electron-vue)

-electron-vue-template uses updated Electron/Vue versions and build tools! 👍 The idea of this template is to keep it a really simple Electron application without unnecessary dependency overhead.

-## About

 This template uses [ViteJS](https://vitejs.dev) for the development server providing HMR (Hot Reload) while developing your Electron app.\
-Building the Electron application is done by [Electron Builder](https://www.electron.build/), making your application cross-platform and easily distributable.
+Building the Electron application is done by [Electron Builder](https://www.electron.build/), making your application cross-platform and easily distributable, it also supports cross-platform compilation!

 This template doesn't come with any unnecessary dependencies and is unopinionated, so you can start developing your Electron / Vue applications however you want.

-## Get Started
+## Getting started

-To start developing your Electron application execute the following commands:
+Execute the following commands to start developing straight away:

 ```bash
 git clone https://github.com/Deluze/electron-vue-template